DXHeroes/oas_course_dev/README.md

 <!-- TODO: link na prezentaci -->
 <!-- In memory DB na Orders a Menu Items-->

+From [final_state.yaml](final_state.yaml) file you can see the final state of the API specification.
+Your task is to implement the API step by step.

 ### 4.1.
 Implement Order and OrderItem classes and list all orders